The Champions League is back and, with it, some of the best midfield trios on the planet.

 CLAIM HERE.
 18+.
 Play Safe.
 New customers using EPL30.
 Applies to bets placed from 09:00 10th February 2022 until 20:00 16th February 2022.
 Max £1 bet at 30/1.
 Returns paid as 3 x £10 free bets (30 day expiry).
 Player & currency restrictions & terms apply.
 When you open an account using promo code EPL30 we’ll give you 30/1 for Jota or Salah to score against Inter Milan (scheduled at 20:00 16th February 2022).

 And what to say about Kevin De Bruyne?
 When fully fit, he’s the greatest creative player on the planet who will slice open your backline from literally any angle on the pitch.
 It’s just the keeping him fit part that’s an issue.

 But even if the Belgian maestro does go down, the likes of Ilkay Gundogan, Phil Foden and Jack Grealish could all be great alternatives in that position in their own right.

 1. Toni Kroos, Casemiro & Luka Modric (Real Madrid)

 Ask anyone what the key to success is and one of the most frequent answers you’ll get is ‘experience’.
 Real Madrid have that in abundance, especially in midfield.

-Casemiro continues to be a truly colossal defensive presence and, this season alone, has made 11 tackles in La Liga.
-Meanwhile, Luka Modric has one assist in his opening two appearances and as his performances at Euro 2020 showed, is showing no signs of slowing down despite now being 36 years old.
+Casemiro continues to be a truly colossal defensive presence and, this season alone, has made 66 tackles in La Liga – with just two players managing more.
+Meanwhile, Luka Modric has created 23 chances in La Liga at an average of 1.6 per 90 minutes while also averaging 1.74 take-ons completed per 90.
 The Croatian is still so slick on the ball and could turn a jackknifed HGV out of trouble if he had to.